Circulation and Borrowing

 You can borrow books, journal articles, and other materials from other libraries, free of charge.
-ILL requests can be made through our online forms, using the number on the bottom of your Access Card.
+ILL requests can be made through Library's online forms, using the number on the bottom of your Access Card.
 For information and links, see here.

 Off-Campus Access to Online Resources

 UCSB Library provides online access to thousands of research sources, including article databases, electronic journals, and electronic books.
-The list of databases is here and the list of electronic journals is here.
+The list of databases is here, and the list of electronic journals is here.

 Librarians can help you navigate the increasingly complex world of scholarly publishing.
 They offer consultations and presentations on author rights, open access publishing (including UC’s Open Access Policies), data management plans, eScholarship (UC’s open access repository and publishing platform), and more.
-The Program also hosts a Scholarly Publishing and Communication Discussion List and administers an Open Access Publishing Fund for authors who want to make their research free to readers immediately upon publication.
+The Program also hosts a Scholarly Publishing and Communication Discussion List.
+It administers an Open Access Publishing Fund for authors who want to make their research free to readers immediately upon publication.
 For information and links, see here.

 Services for UCSB Library Users with Disabilities

 The UCSB Library has specialized services and equipment for users with disabilities.
 For information, see here.